Wacom-Developer/sdk-for-ink-android/GETTING-STARTED.md

 ## SDK license

-The SDK is free of charge and does not need a license.
+The SDK does not require a license key.
+Use of the SDK is subject to the End User License Agreement.

 ## Sample code